jordwalke/VimJSXHint/README.md

 **Support**

 MacOS + MacVim work well. iTerm on Mac and gvim on windows (with cygwin) have also been tested and worked in the past.

+Check for known issues and send pull requests to help resolve them.
+Ideally this same approach would be ported on top of syntastic but this plugin provides a good starting point to demonstrate how to integrate JSX into an existing linter.
+JSX preserves line numbers so it's quite simple.

 **Customizing Errors**